daily-bruin/interactive.2017.close-to-home/content/articles/explainer.swipe-out-hunger.md

-This will be accompanied by a graphic on Swipe Out Hunger

 Donna Heikali, a fourth-year psychobiology student and vice president of Swipe Out Hunger, said the organization has shifted its focus since she joined during her sophomore year.

-When Heikali first joined, she said students were primarily concerned with collecting swipes and converting them to vouchers.
+Heikali said when she first joined, students were primarily concerned with collecting swipes and converting them to vouchers.
 Now, the club focuses on raising awareness of the opportunity to enroll in CalFresh and its partnership with Food Forward.